technomancy/leiningen/resources/leiningen/new/plugin/README.md

 Copyright © {{year}} FIXME

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.